 Alternatively, using the ArcGIS Server Services Directory to access a geoprocessing service directly, you can use built-in Python modules to make REST calls using a JSON structure to transfer results.
 You will have to build a client from scratch with Python code to make use of this.
 The majority of scripts will connect to and use geoprocessing services through ArcPy.

-There are several ways to make your geoprocessing service's capabilities available on the web in applications other than the ArcGIS Enterprise portal's Map Viewer.
+There are several ways to make your geoprocessing service's capabilities available on the web in applications other than the ArcGIS Enterprise portal's Map Viewer Classic.
 While each client application that uses a geoprocessing service ultimately does so through the ArcGIS REST API, you don't necessarily need to know how to make programmatic REST requests.
 For example, ArcGIS Web AppBuilder allows you to add your geoprocessing services through a user-friendly widget.
-More advanced options are available with custom coding through the ArcGIS Developers APIs and SDKs.
+More advanced options are available with custom coding through the ArcGIS Developer APIs and SDKs.

 ArcGIS REST API

 Any client capable of making REST API calls can invoke the ArcGIS REST API to query a geoprocessing service.
 Each programmatic request to the service prompts it to execute its geoprocessing task or tasks and return a response to the client.